lupantech/ineqmath/README.md

 </div>

 ### Scaling Law in Model Size
-The following two figures show how <em>final-answer accuracy</em> (which evaluates only the correctness of the final predicted answer) and <em>overall accuracy</em> (which requires both a correct answer and valid intermediate reasoning steps) scales with model size for LLMs.
+The following two figures show how <em>final-answer accuracy</em> (which evaluates only the correctness of the final predicted answer) and <em>overall accuracy</em> (which requires both a correct answer and valid intermediate reasoning steps) scale with model size for LLMs.

 The figure below shows how final-answer accuracy (which evaluates only the correctness of the final predicted answer) scales with model size for LLMs.
 As model size increases, we observe a steady improvement in answer accuracy, reflecting an empirical scaling law that larger models are better at inferring correct bounds and inequality relationships.
 <div align="center">